 Individuals with HIV have a greatly increased risk of exposure to polypharmacy, especially as the population ages [Edelman, et al. 2013; Gleason, et al. 2013].
-The use of several concomitant medications can have unintended consequences, including increased risk of drug-drug interactions and associated adverse effects such as fatigue, nausea, and weight gain or loss.
+The use of several concomitant medications can have unintended consequences, including increased risk of drug-drug interactions and associated adverse effects such as fatigue, nausea, weight gain or loss, and neurocognitive deficits [Paul, et al. 2024].
 Drug-drug interactions may also decrease virologic control of HIV, increasing the risk of drug resistance and HIV-associated symptoms.
+The risks of polypharmacy and potential drug-drug interactions are expected to increase to correspond with increased use of medications such as statins to prevent cardiovascular events in people with HIV who have low-to-moderate risk scores and glucagon-like peptide receptor agonists for weight loss [Grinspoon, et al. 2024; Nguyen, et al. 2024].

 Multiple factors may be associated with polypharmacy in patients.
 Physicians should be mindful of potential drug-drug interactions as a possible mechanism for new symptoms or unexpected medical events [Davies and O'Mahony 2015].
 Drug-drug interactions can occur regardless of age or disease state.
 Any of the following potential polypharmacy-related risk factors may signal the need to update a patient's medication list and evaluate the potential for drug-drug interactions:

 - Longstanding illness, chronic conditions, or disability [Zingmond, et al. 2017; Walckiers, et al. 2015] - Age older than 50 years: - As people age, more diseases develop, which increases the risk of polypharmacy.
-Comorbidities commonly seen in an aging population, such as hypertension, chronic obstructive pulmonary disease, and diabetes mellitus, are increasingly prevalent in individuals with HIV [Gleason, et al. 2013]. - Age-related physiologic changes may alter drug responses in older individuals [Gujjarlamudi 2016]. - Treatment provided by more than 1 care provider (including specialists) - Limited care provider communication - · Prescriptions filled at multiple pharmacies - Recent hospitalization: - Hospitalization may be the result of adverse reactions caused by drug-drug interactions, or interactions may result during transitions of care or because of medication changes for formulary decisions [Mixon, et al. 2015; Walckiers, et al. 2015].
+Comorbidities commonly seen in an aging population, such as hypertension, chronic obstructive pulmonary disease, and diabetes mellitus, are increasingly prevalent in individuals with HIV [Gleason, et al. 2013]. - Age-related physiologic changes may alter drug responses in older individuals [Gujjarlamudi 2016]. - Treatment provided by more than 1 care provider (including specialists) - Limited care provider communication - Prescriptions filled at multiple pharmacies - Recent hospitalization: - Hospitalization may be the result of adverse reactions caused by drug-drug interactions, or interactions may result during transitions of care or because of medication changes for formulary decisions [Mixon, et al. 2015; Walckiers, et al. 2015].
 In addition, formulary changes for inpatient institutions may result in medication errors upon discharge, leading to omissions, duplications, or combinations that can create significant drug-drug interactions.